The College Library Director Mentoring Program Board includes:

 Melissa has worked in small college libraries for almost her entire career.
 A brief time with an ARL library convinced her that a smaller library was where she wanted to be.
 Melissa’s interests include leadership, mentoring, copyright, assessment, and the strategic communication of library value.
 She has written and presented on these issues locally and nationally.
 In 2012, she received a Library Journal Mover & Shaker award for her innovative transformation of the library in her first five years as director.

-BethAnn Zambella, 2005-2006 cohort, has been Director of Libraries at Denison University since 2013.
+BethAnn Zambella, Chair, 2005-2006 cohort, has been Director of Libraries at Denison University since 2013.
 She has also been a library director at Elizabethtown College, and a librarian at Wellesley College, Harvard College, Rutgers University, Fairleigh Dickinson University and Barnard College.
 Her curiosity compels her to look at challenges that cut across traditional organizational boundaries.
 She is always broadening her interests and vision, and is currently intrigued by the way we construct mental models as we learn and by the use of open educational resources.